larycoder/chatbots/README.md

 First, class name is model_decoder in [this file](https://github.com/larycoder/chatbots/blob/decode_Server/decode_server.py), in here, you must modify prefix paramet (right on the head of file) before using it for sure.

-Then you can call instant out on any program you want.
-Whenever you create instant of model_decoder, model of translator will be loaded and keep for living, then there are 2 function for working with this living model:
+Then you can call instance out on any program you want.
+Whenever you create instance of model_decoder, model of translator will be loaded and keep for living, then there are 2 function for working with this living model:

 **getMessage(string)**: send message to model and it will return translated string for you